 - Remove the water from the balloon

-- Put the tip into the stoma
+- Insert the tip of the G-tube/button into the stoma

-- Fill the balloon with the indicated amount of distilled water
+- Fill the balloon with the indicated amount of distilled water or sterile water

 - Gently pull tube to position the balloon against the wall of stomach